 Deserts of the Thompson-Nicola Region

-Desert areas have short, dry winters with the snow mainly accumulating in the high mountains nearby.
+Ashcroft & Cache Creek are situated in a micro-climate of desert with short, dry winters with the snow mainly accumulating in the high mountains nearby.

 Coyotes, yellow-bellied marmots, big-horn mountain sheep herds, white-tail deer and the odd rattlesnake may be seen in this arid area.

-Deserts West of Clinton
+Big Bar Deserts West of Clinton

 Desert hills and mountains with cliffs and narrow roads are situated along the Fraser River Canyon.
 Desert plateaus are known as Big Bar, Crow's Bar, High Bar, and Empire Valley via Farwell Canyon, all due west of Clinton.